-One option for this type of brain fuel interruption is regular use of coconut oil.
-Coconut oil is processed as a medium chain triglyceride, which the liver converts into the energy source called ketones.
+One option for this type of brain fuel interruption is the regular use of coconut oil.
+Coconut oil is processed as a medium-chain triglyceride, which the liver converts into an energy source called ketones.
 The ketones can recharge the metabolic process, which will improve cognitive functioning.
 It is something worth trying if you haven’t already, and there are many creative ways to introduce it into your daily diet.

 A study done on an Emergency Room nurse was conducted to see the relationship between mindfulness-based stretching and deep breathing exercises to relieve PTSD symptoms.
 “The 8-week MBX intervention consisted of twice-weekly hour-long sessions that included stretching and balancing movements combined with breathing and a focus on mindfulness.
 The authors describe mindfulness as “a quality of consciousness that is associated with control of attention and awareness promoting a direct awareness of bodily movement, sensations, and surroundings, thus often inducing positive psychological and behavioral responses.”
 (McReady, 2013)

 PTSD can be treated most successfully with the person suffering from it having the inner desire to not be conquered, to have faith that there is help, and enough strength and courage to ask for help until they get relief.
 A person who drinks Mt.
 Dew instead of water, who eats fast food and processed foods instead of real foods, and who likes to be taken care of, instead of taking care of themselves, will not have as much success in taking control of their mind and body.